 Create an email address that is solely utilized for your job search.

-This will allow you to filter and track your job search submissions, alerts and research all in one place while avoiding any SPAM or unsolicited communications from clogging your personal email.
-Many job seekers create a Google or Yahoo email account they can easily access and use for their job search.
+This will allow you to filter, track and manage your job search submissions, alerts and research, all in one place, while avoiding any job board SPAM or unsolicited communications from clogging your personal email.

 Your Email Address.